 Later she listed this for sale in 2019 which she sold for $2.575 million.
 The mansion sits on 32,00 square feet of land and features 4 bedrooms located in Playa Vista.
 She accepted the price cut, although the house was initially listed for $225,000 over the final selling price.

 Jeanie Buss spent 2.6 million dollars for a new Los Angeles’ Playa Del Rey district mansion in 2020.
-The house is spread over 22,00 square feet of space and it features a four-bedroom, spa, lavish seaside villa, a massive pool, indoor gym, a backyard, big car garage, and a lot more.
+The house is spread over 22,00 square feet of space and it features a four-bedroom, spa, a lavish seaside villa, a massive pool, an indoor gym, a backyard, a big car garage, and a lot more.

 Jeanie Buss Net Worth: